 3. Keep The Area Clean

 You need to keep the area where the filling used to be, clean.
-This can be done by avoiding chewing on that side, rinsing your mouth with water or warm water and salt after eating, and also brushing carefully and gently on that area.
+This can be done by avoiding chewing on that side, rinsing your mouth with water and brushing gently in that area.
 All these will help prevent food from being trapped in the hole leading to bacteria accumulation.

 4. Use A Temporary Filling Material